-Keep in mind, you get paid for the weight you have, but you never want to go over the limit.
+Keep in mind, you get paid for the weight you have (so know your moving weight allowance!), but you never want to go over the limit.
 Also, don’t purge if you need the weight to be able to pay off your moving expenses.

 Get Mallor’s DITY Binder here.
 It includes 4 and 8 Week Packing Plans, The Kids PCS Packet and an Open First Box Checklist!